Prescribed Performance Control of Unknown Euler-Lagrange Systems Under Input Constraints: Preliminaries and Problem Formulation

-\begin{assumption} The mass matrix $M(x)$, the Coriolis and centrifugal terms $V(x, \dot{x})$, the gravity vector $G(x)$ and the external disturbance $d(t)$ are all unknown. \end{assumption}
+\begin{assumption} The mass matrix $M$, the Coriolis and centrifugal terms $V$, the gravity vector $G$ and the external disturbance $d$ are all assumed to be unknown. \end{assumption}

-For the EL system $\mathcal{S}$, given control input bounds $\overline{\tau} \in \R^n$: $|\tau(t)| \preceq \overline{\tau},$ for all $t \in \R_0^+$, there are corresponding bounds on the norms of the system parameters \cite[Chapter 2]{ELbook}, \cite[Chapter 7]{ELbook2}, \cite{ELbounds}.
-Although disturbance $d(t)$ and system parameters $M(x), V(x,\dot{x}),$ and $G(x)$ are unknown, their boundedness can be utilized effectively for control synthesis.
-To facilitate analysis, we adopt the following assumptions concerning the parameters of the EL system:
+For the EL system $\mathcal{S}$, assume the control input is bounded as $|\tau(t)| \preceq \overline{\tau},$ for all $t \in \R_0^+$.
+This implies corresponding bounds on the system dynamics \cite[Chapter~2]{ELbook}.
+Although the disturbance $d$ and the system parameters $M$, $V$, and $G$ are unknown, their boundedness can be used for control design.
+Accordingly, we introduce the following assumptions.

 \begin{assumption} The external disturbance $d$ satisfies $-\overline{d} \preceq d \preceq \overline{d},$ for all $t \in \R_0^+$, where $\overline{d} \in \R^n$ is a known bound. \end{assumption}

 \begin{assumption} Given the control bound $\overline{\tau}$, there exists a positive constant $\underline{m} \in \R$, such that $\underline{m}\overline{\tau} \preceq M^{-1}\overline{\tau}$. \end{assumption}